XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/contribute-code-flow.md

 5. On a quarterly basis, a release candidate is built from approved PRs on `develop`.
 The package is deployed to Testnet and a few nodes on Mainnet.
 If no issues are found with the release candidate, the code is merged into `master` and nodes on Mainnet can upgrade to this build.

-6. New amendments go through the consensus process and validators vote on enabling them or not.
+6. New amendments go through the consensus process and validators vote on whether to enable them.

 ## Code Flowchart